-(d) An alien who is lawfully present in the United States as a result of being granted conditional entry pursuant to section 203(a)(7) of the INA (8 U.S.C.
-1153(a)(7), as in effect on March 31, 1980) before April 1, 1980, because of persecution or fear of persecution on account of race, religion, or political opinion or because of being uprooted by catastrophic natural calamity;

-(e) An alien who is lawfully present in the United States as a result of the Attorney General's withholding of deportation pursuant to section 243(h) of the INA (8 U.S.C.
-1253(h)); or

-(f) An alien who meets the requirements of § 1626.10 or 1626.11.
+- (d) An alien who is lawfully present in the United States as a result of being granted conditional entry pursuant to section 203(a)(7) of the INA (8 U.S.C.
+1153(a)(7), as in effect on March 31, 1980) before April 1, 1980, because of persecution or fear of persecution on account of race, religion, or political opinion or because of being uprooted by catastrophic natural calamity; - (e) An alien who is lawfully present in the United States as a result of the Attorney General's withholding of deportation pursuant to section 243(h) of the INA (8 U.S.C.
+1253(h)); or - (f) An alien who meets the requirements of §1626.10 or 1626.11.

-§1626.6 Verification of citizenship
+§ 1626.6 Verification of citizenship.

-(a) A recipient shall require all applicants for legal assistance who claim to be citizens to attest in writing in a standard form provided by the Corporation that they are citizens, unless the only service provided for a citizen is brief advice and consultation by telephone which does not include continuous representation.

-(b) When a recipient has reason to doubt that an applicant is a citizen, the recipient shall require verification of citizenship.
-A recipient shall not consider factors such as a person's accent, limited English-speaking ability, appearance, race or national origin as a reason to doubt that the person is a citizen.

-(1) If verification is required, a recipient may accept originals, certified copies, or photocopies that appear to be complete, correct and authentic of any of the following documents as evidence of citizenship:

-(i) United States passport;

-(ii) Birth certificate;
+- (a) A recipient shall require all applicants for legal assistance who claim to be citizens to attest in writing in a standard form provided by the Corporation that they are citizens, unless the only service provided for a citizen is brief advice and consultation by telephone which does not include continuous representation. - (b) When a recipient has reason to doubt that an applicant is a citizen, the recipient shall require verification of citizenship.
+A recipient shall not consider factors such as a person's accent, limited English-speaking ability, appearance, race or national origin as a reason to doubt that the person is a citizen. - (1) If verification is required, a recipient may accept originals, certified copies, or photocopies that appear to be complete, correct and authentic of any of the following documents as evidence of citizenship: - (i) United States passport; - (ii) Birth certificate: - (iii) Naturalization certificate; - (iv) United States Citizenship Identification Card (INS Form 1-197 or I-197); - (v) Baptismal certificate showing place of birth within the United States and date of baptism within two months after birth. - (2) A recipient may also accept any other authoritative document such as a document issued by INS, by a court or by another governmental agency, that provides evidence of citizenship.

-(iii) Naturalization certificate;

-(iv) United States Citizenship Identification Card (INS Form 1-197 or I-197);

-(v) Baptismal certificate showing (b) An applicant is able to come to place of birth within the United States the recipient's office but cannot produce the required documentation and date of baptism within two months before commencement of the represenafter birth.
-(2) A recipient may also accept any tation, and the applicant signs a state ment of eligibility and submits the other authoritative document such as a document issued by INS, by a court or by another governmental agency, that provides evidence of citizenship.